Spider-Man Across the Spider-Verse

 Morbius

 If you’re not terribly interested in seeing Morbius, here’s all you need to know: Michael Morbius (Jared Leto) is a scientist who, in seeking a cure for his blood-borne illness, turns himself into a vampire-like being.
 Similar to a vampire, he has super strength, speed and moral ambiguity.
 And like other Marvel heroes, he’s paid his dues at the gym, sporting a nice set of pecs.
 Since he’s actually a human-bat hybrid, he’s not bothered by the usual vampire afflictions (daylight, holy water, etc.) Although he’s essentially the villain in his movie, the history of his character in the comic books indicates he sometimes plays the hero, depending on his moods.
 Similar to Venom, Morbius exists mainly as the cinematic introduction of Morbius to the Spider-Man universe of villains.
 Credit cookies point to a future collaboration (team-up!) with Michael Keaton’s Vulture, who was introduced in Spider-Man: Homecoming.
 (Spider-Man does not make an appearance in this movie, unfortunately.)
 Even though Morbius is a small-stakes movie, it’s decently made and reasonably entertaining.
-I enjoyed the movie’s breezily, gothic-lite sensibility, its unique visualization of vampiric powers and Jered Leto’s intense performance.
+I enjoyed the movie’s breezy, gothic-lite sensibility, its unique visualization of vampiric powers and Jered Leto’s intense performance.
 Mildly recommended.

 If you’re still interested in learning more about the movie, read on…